KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 # ``KeyboardKit``

-KeyboardKit is a Swift SDK that lets you create fully customizable keyboards in SwiftUI.
+KeyboardKit helps you create fully customizable keyboard extensions, using Swift and SwiftUI.

 ## Overview

 ![KeyboardKit logo](Logo.png)

-KeyboardKit lets you create fully customizable [keyboard extensions][About] in a few lines of code, using SwiftUI.
-It extends Apple's limited APIs and provides you with a lot more functionality than what is otherwise available.
+KeyboardKit lets you create amazing [custom keyboards][About] with a few lines of code, using Swift & SwiftUI.

-KeyboardKit is open-source and completely free to use.
-It can be extended with [KeyboardKit Pro][Pro] to unlock a bunch of pro features, like fully localized keyboards, autocomplete, AI-enabling features, and much more.
+KeyboardKit extends Apple's limited keyboard APIs with more capabilities.
+It can be extended with [KeyboardKit Pro][Pro], which unlocks Pro features like localized keyboards, autocomplete, an emoji keyboard, AI support, themes, and much more.